 If a DROP member dies before the DROP account balances are paid, the member's legal beneficiary shall have the same rights as the member to withdraw the account balance.

-As of December 31, 2016, there were two participants in the DROP program, and the balance held by the Plan for the DROP program was \$116,201.
+As of December 31, 2017, there was one participant in the DROP program, and the balance held by the Plan for the DROP program was \$87,887.

 E. Net Pension Liability of the Township